-From loyalty cards and third- party information sharing to sneaky geolocation tactics and scarily-accurate targeted advertising, shops and businesses use a variety of tactics to ensure that you, the shopper, keep on spending.
-Your personal information and consumer habits are being used to fuel a complicated marketing machine on a daily basis, and you may not even realise it.
+Your personal information and consumer habits are being used to fuel a complicated marketing machine on a daily basis, and you may not even realize it.

-Today, SPYSCAPE shares with you some of the known (and slightly more unknown) ways that you are being surveilled as you shop.
+SPYSCAPE shares some of the known (and slightly more unknown) ways that you are being surveilled as you shop.

-Loyalty cards.
-Every single purchase you make on your loyalty card (even if you’re just applying points) is logged, including price, date of purchase, location of purchase, and the item itself.
-In some cases, your mobile number, email address, and home address may be attached to your profile.
-This may seem innocent enough, but be wary that all of this data says a lot about you, and you may want to review exactly whose hands it might end up in...
+Every single purchase made on a loyalty card is logged, including price, date of purchase, location of purchase, and the item itself.
+In some cases, mobile numbers, email addresses, and home addresses may be attached to your profile.
+This may seem innocent enough, but be wary that all of this data says a lot about you, and you may want to review exactly who has your information.

-Predictive targeting.
 What can be done with collected information?
-Well, to clear up any misconceptions, most shops only offer promotional schemes and loyalty cards because it benefits them more than you - it is without doubt the number one way to collect customer information.
-If you’re known to purchase at a specific time, within a specific price range, and respond well to specific ads, then you can be effectively socially engineered (tricked or coerced into doing or believing something that someone wants) into gravitating towards particular brands or sections of the store.
-Combinations of collected data can become worrying: if you suddenly start purchasing, e.g., various brands of coffee from a supermarket, and that supermarket has partnered up with a large coffee chain, before you know it you may be tripling your expenditure on elaborate coffee at multiple locations without even realising what was happening, through a combination of precisely-timed offers, coupons, and ads.
-Several third parties all gaining a cut out of your predictable habits.
+Well, to clear up any misconceptions, most shops only offer promotional schemes and loyalty cards because it benefits them more than you - it is without a doubt the number one way to collect customer information.
+If you’re known to purchase at a specific time, within a specific price range, and respond well to specific ads, then you can be effectively socially engineered (tricked or coerced into doing or believing something) into gravitating towards particular brands or sections of the store.
+Combinations of collected data can become worrying: if you suddenly start purchasing various brands of coffee from a supermarket, and that supermarket has partnered up with a large coffee chain, before you know it you may be tripling your expenditure on elaborate coffee at multiple locations without even realizing what was happening, through a combination of precisely-timed offers, coupons, and ads.
+Several third parties all gaining a percentage of your predictable habits.

-Online tracking.
-Now, this one may seem obvious.
-If you’re looking at gifts for your significant other on your shared home computer, chances are they’ll start to receive ads related to what you’ve been searching for.
+If you’re looking at gifts for your significant other on your shared home computer, chances are they’ll start to receive related ads.
 But it goes further.
-Companies can see more about you than you realise when you use their services: your timezone, operating system, past habits, type of computer, speed at which you type/click, etc. If you’re browsing using the latest smartphone or laptop, the algorithms are now aware that you spend big on the latest gadgets, and could be more susceptible to particular types of offer and potentially impulse buying.
-In all likelihood you’ll start to see higher-priced items promoted to you, compared to the items you may see on a less expensive device, or from a different timezone/web browser.
+Companies can see more about you than you realize: your timezone, operating system, past habits, type of computer, speed at which you type/click, etc. If you’re browsing using the latest smartphone or laptop, the algorithms are now aware that you buy the latest gadgets, and could be more susceptible to particular types of offers and potentially impulse buying.
+In all likelihood, you’ll start to see higher-priced items promoted to you, compared to the items you may see on a less expensive device, or from a different timezone/web browser.
 If you click/type fast without much scrolling or reading, the site will take advantage of the fact that you’re not paying much attention, rethinking its most tempting offers, which may not be the best deal at all.

 What to do against these surveillance tactics?
-Use a VPN - or Tor - if you want to purchase something secretly or book a flight without being offered fake “premium” deals.
+Use a VPN, which establishes a secure connection between you and the internet to purchase something secretly or book a flight without being offered fake premium deals.

-Physical surveillance.
 CCTV has come a long way.
-Marketeers like to think that they can accurately predict your age, sex, ethnicity, body language, and even mood from video footage.
-Sometimes, small cameras are installed on shelves, monitoring which brands you look at, and how long you spend at specific sections of the store.
-This footage often combines with smart phone cell data tracking to generate heat maps of shoppers, which allow stores to place their major ad campaigns and “must-have” products right where you’re most likely to buy them.
+Marketers like to think that they can accurately predict your age, sex, ethnicity, body language and even mood from video footage.
+Sometimes, small cameras are installed on shelves, monitoring which brands you look at and how long you spend at specific sections of the store.
+This footage often combines with smartphone cell data tracking to generate heat maps of shoppers, which allow stores to place their major ad campaigns and must-have products right where you’re most likely to buy them.
 Supermarkets, especially, are social engineering dens from start to finish, from the width of the aisles to the temperature to the types of music being played.

-Your personal information and consumer habits are being used to fuel a complicated marketing machine on a daily basis, and you may not even realise it.
+Your personal information and consumer habits are being used to fuel a complicated marketing machine on a daily basis and you may not even realize it.